H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 └─────────────────────────────────────────────────────────────┘
 ```

 *Figure 2.4.
-The four-database architecture as of April 22, 2026. `msjarvisgis` is retired — the two live databases are `gisdb` (5432) and `msjarvis` (5433).
+The four-database architecture as of April 22, 2026. `msallisgis` is retired — the two live databases are `gisdb` (5432) and `msallis` (5433).
 Landowner queries bypass ChromaDB entirely.*

 ---

 ## 2.8 The `nbb_pituitary_gland` Governance Module

-The `nbb_pituitary_gland` service is a neural-behavioral bridge operating at **`host:8108`** that modulates every Ms. Jarvis response.
+The `nbb_pituitary_gland` service is a neural-behavioral bridge operating at **`host:8108`** that modulates every Ms. Allis response.
 It is not optional infrastructure — it is the governance layer that regulates response tone, urgency, and constitutional alignment in real time.

 ### 2.8.1 Operational State (April 22, 2026)